Tiger-Du/SE-PINN/README.md

 The project was in collaboration with Alexander Ahrens and under the supervision of Prof. Ipek Oguz (https://engineering.vanderbilt.edu/bio/ipek-oguz) at Vanderbilt University.

-#### Animation of the Predicted Energy Eigenstate (Left) and the Predicted Energy Eigenvalue (Right)
+#### Animation of the Predicted Energy Eigenvector (Left) and the Predicted Energy Eigenvalue (Right)

 ![Animation of PINN](SE-PINN.gif)

+## Usage

+Open the notebook in-browser via Google Colab: https://colab.research.google.com/github/Tiger-Du/SE-PINN/blob/main/SE-PINN.ipynb.

 ## Background

 The Schrödinger equation is the central equation of quantum mechanics.

-## Usage

-Open the notebook in-browser via Google Colab: https://colab.research.google.com/github/Tiger-Du/SE-PINN/blob/main/SE-PINN.ipynb.